-When in doubt about what part of your policy applies to your swimming pool, ask your agent.
+When in doubt about what part of your policy applies to your swimming pool, ask your insurance provider.

 Say your pool springs a leak.
 If the leak wasn’t caused by a covered peril (like a fire or windstorm), your policy typically won’t cover the damage.
 That’s because home insurance doesn’t pay for damage that results from wear and tear or lack of proper maintenance.
 In those cases, you’d have to pay for the repair and the leak cleanup out of pocket.

 It depends on the situation.
 If your pool liner is damaged because of a covered incident (again, like a fire or windstorm), your policy may pay to repair or replace the liner.
 However, if your pool liner rips under other circumstances, such as neglect or wear and tear, the repair isn’t covered.

 It depends on where you live.
 For example, in Florida, you can protect your pool’s hurricane enclosure with an endorsement to your policy.
 The enclosure usually isn’t covered by the portion of your policy that protects your pool.

 Kin offers this endorsement for Florida homeowners, but be aware that it pays to repair or replace the frame of the enclosure – not the screening material.